-Welcome to the Presentation Submissions site for OPSC's upcoming programs.
+Welcome to the Topic Submissions site for OPSC's upcoming programs.

-Submissions will be reviewed on a quarterly basis.
+"Ongoing" submission reviews will be conducted on a quarterly or "as needed" basis.

 Submissions selected for presentation will be required to complete a Faculty Agreement (provided by OPSC) and abide by all terms and deadlines included therein.
 An overview of those terms and guidelines can be viewed here.